-The Wanderer Boat Tour to Mazinaw Rock in Bon Echo Provincial Park
+The Wanderer Boat Tour in Bon Echo Provincial Park

 From the first moment I saw the 330-foot-tall Mazinaw Rock, I only wanted to get closer.
 Every time I saw boaters and paddlers along the cliff face, it only made me long for our time on the water.

-We spent much of our first days at Bon Echo Provincial Park exploring the trails, so cruising and kayaking were being saved to give our legs breaks while at the Park.
+We spent much of our first days at Bon Echo Provincial Park exploring the trails, so the boat tour and kayaking were being saved to give our legs a break while at the Park.

 The Visitor Center